kubedb/docs/docs/guides/ignite/README.md

 - Monitor your Ignite server with KubeDB using [out-of-the-box Prometheus operator](/docs/guides/ignite/monitoring/using-prometheus-operator.md).
 - Monitor your Ignite server with KubeDB using [out-of-the-box builtin-Prometheus](/docs/guides/ignite/monitoring/using-builtin-prometheus.md).
 - Use [private Docker registry](/docs/guides/ignite/private-registry/using-private-registry.md) to deploy Ignite with KubeDB.
+- Use [kubedb cli](/docs/guides/ignite/cli/cli.md) to manage databases like kubectl for Kubernetes.
 - Detail concepts of [Ignite object](/docs/guides/ignite/concepts/ignite.md).
 - Want to hack on KubeDB?
 Check our [contribution guidelines](/docs/CONTRIBUTING.md).